-In August, Chrome announced a new initiative (known as Privacy Sandbox) to develop a set of open standards to fundamentally enhance privacy on the web.
-In January 2020 they then announced their plans to phase out support for third-party cookies in Chrome within the next two years.
-The blocking of third-party cookies in Chrome will bring the single biggest change to the digital advertising ecosystem since the introduction of real-time bidding in 2009.
-Currently, approximately 30% of available impressions are rendered on browsers (mostly Safari and Firefox) with no third-party cookies.
-As Chrome accounts for approximately 60% of the remaining browser usage, their announcement to phase out support for third-party cookies will essentially end cross-publisher based advertising.
+In August 2019, Chrome announced a new initiative (Privacy Sandbox) "to develop a set of open standards to fundamentally enhance privacy on the web" by developing new digital advertising tools to protect people's privacy and prevent covert tracking, while supporting a thriving ad-funded web.
+In January 2020 Chrome announced its plans to phase out support for third-party cookies in Chrome within the next two years.
+In June 2021 Chrome announced an update to the timeline and has made a public timeline available on privacysandbox.com.
+The new timeline means Chrome's support for third-party cookies is expected to be phased out in 2023.
+Their announcement to phase out support for third-party cookies will change the way cross-publisher based advertising operates.

 While some industry commentators and thought leaders have gone to great lengths to paint a bleak picture of a cookie-free future, we need to be clear that this does not apply to all cookies.
 First-party cookies are stored by the domain (website) that a user visits directly.
 Third-party cookies are created by domains other than the one a user visits directly, hence the name third-party.
-Whilst they are used for cross-site tracking, retargeting and adserving they are also used to improve ad serving capabilities with frequency capping, creative sequencing and optimisation.
+Whilst these third-party cookies are primarily used for cross-site tracking and retargeting, they can also be used to improve some ad serving capabilities with frequency capping, creative sequencing, and optimisation.

-Giving the match rate issues involved, commentators have also said that the depletion of third-party cookies is a natural evolution of digital media, and one that has long been on the cards.
-Eliminating third-party cookies undoubtedly impacts multiple stages of the digital advertising supply chain, but suggesting it is going to be a death knell to the industry or destroy third-party audiences altogether, is misleading.
-It is, therefore, important to understand the changes it will make to how a campaign is served and delivered, to ensure solutions or alternative ways of reaching an audience can be achieved.
-Firstly, web (desktop and mobile enabled websites) and in-app are often separated.
-Cookies are a web-only technology, while in-app mobile ad identifiers (e.g. IDFA, AAID) or MAIDs, which are provided by the operating system, are currently used for identification.
+Given the match rate issues, many in the industry had been expecting the discontinuation of third-party cookies as a natural evolution of digital media, and one that has long been on the agenda.
+Eliminating third-party cookies impacts multiple stages of the digital advertising supply chain, but suggesting it is going to be a death knell to the industry or destroy third-party audiences altogether, is misleading.
+It is, therefore, important to understand the changes it will bring to how a campaign is served and delivered.
+It will in turn help to understand that alternative ways of reaching an audience can be achieved.

+Firstly, web (desktop and mobile-enabled websites) and in-app should be separated.
+Cookies are a web-only technology.
+For in-app, ad identifiers such as IDFA, AAID, or MAIDs, which are provided by the operating system, are currently used for identification.